Estimated reading time: 5 minutes

 When you want to become an electrician, we understand that the prospect of enrolling in school again might be a bit intimidating at first.

-The goal of your electrician training is to prepare you to pass the certification exam.
-In most cases, the exam will test how well you understand the National Electrical Code.
-Depending on the state in which you want to work, you’ll also need to show that you understand local building code laws.
+The goal of your electrician training is to prepare to qualify to pass the Journeyman examination.
+The exam will test how well you understand the National Electrical Code in most cases.
+Depending on the state where you want to work, you’ll also need to show that you understand local building code laws.

-Of course, you’ll also learn how to fix common electrical problems in both commercial and residential buildings.
-This can include things like faulty circuit breakers and overloads, sudden power losses, electrical testing, and the installation of light fixtures.
+Of course, you’ll also learn how to fix common electrical problems in commercial and residential buildings.
+This can include faulty circuit breakers and overloads, sudden power losses, electrical testing, and the installation of light fixtures.

-You may even learn about how to read blueprints to properly follow electrical plans during the construction process.
-You should expect a combination of classroom learning an on-the-job experience.
+You may even learn how to read blueprints to properly follow electrical plans during construction.
+You should expect a combination of hybrid classroom learning and on-the-job experience.
 You may also be required to complete a certain number of training hours in addition to passing your exam.